 A metallurgist from the age of twelve, Abby grew up in an old barn in the outskirts of Philadelphia.
 A nomadic nature drives her to work and study alongside masters around the globe, collecting knowledge in exchange for labor.
 These experiential travels forge the basis of Goodman's work.
+Scavenging the streets for discarded materials, she utilizes her skills transforming found objects into freshly minted works of art.
 Sculpture, painting, installation, and performance all contribute to her autobiographical pastiche.
+Complete with mythical beasts and barren landscapes, Goodman uses this illusive world as a platform to address the human condition.
+These images act as harbingers, yet function as symbols of hope.
 Abby lives and works in Brooklyn.